Entrepreneurship and Innovation Three-Year Option

 The three-year BA in Entrepreneurship and Innovation program is a unique, accelerated plan of study that teaches entrepreneurship as a habit-of-mind that applies to both the student's career and life.
 Entrepreneurship is about being proactive, enterprising, and innovative.
 The three-year degree in Entrepreneurship and Innovation offered by the Close School is rigorous and sustains all the standards of our four- or five-year degree programs.
 It is a degree that is particularly appealing to the student who is determined, disciplined, and goal-oriented—as we find that many entrepreneurship students are.

-Our holistic approach to teaching challenges students to think and act as an entrepreneur within companies, startups, or self-employment.
+Our comprehensive approach to teaching challenges students to think and act as an entrepreneur within companies, startups, or self-employment.
 We have developed a curriculum that teaches resilience, collaboration, negotiation, and communication.
 Students will learn how to manage growth, secure funding, or manage a family firm.
 We stress interdisciplinary work and flexibility with all Drexel schools through the required academic minor and offer three-year students advanced experiential learning in our exclusive Entrepreneurship Practicum.
 Students will also have access to the Baiada Institute for Entrepreneurship.

 This is a rigorous program designed for the highly ambitious student ready to enter the workforce early, planning to launch a new venture upon graduation, or lead innovation in an established company.
 Ideal students are high achievers or self-starters.